 Figure 6.4.2.2-1: Ranging/SL Positioning group member discovery in Model A

 1. The Announcing UE sends a Ranging/SL Positioning Group member discovery Announcement message.
-The Announcement message includes the Type of Discovery Message, User info ID of the Announcer UE, Group ID and RSPP metadata information.
+The Announcement message includes the Type of Discovery Message, User info ID of the Announcer UE, coverage condition (i.e. in-coverage, or out-of-coverage), Group ID and RSPP metadata information.

 The Destination Layer-2 ID used to send and receive the Ranging/SL Positioning Group member discovery Announcement message is described in clause 5.8.1.2 of TS 23.304 [7].